OrthogonalDesign/DDD_Introduction/PITCHME.md

 When we come back to look at the definition of Value Object. ^

-Although the second one from Martin Fowler is easier to understand, but still not enough to you when and how to use value object.
+Although the second one from Martin Fowler is easier to understand, but still not enough to tell you when and how to use value object if I just show you at the beginning of the presentation.

 # Q & A